ericsnekbytes/python_qt_cookbook/README.md

 (This section is not finished)

-Qt's layout system is unique.
+Qt's [layout system](https://doc.qt.io/qt-6/layout.html) is unique.
 Generally, child widgets each request space, and the parent widget tries to accommodate each of them.
-When you want to add spacing between widgets, or move them left/right or up/down, it's often best to add a stretchable space in that widget's layout.
+A widget uses its `sizeHint()` to tell a layout how much space it needs.
+If all the widgets in a layout get the space they need (from their `sizeHint()`) and there's left over space, the layout will look at the `sizePolicy` and `stretchFactor` on each widget to determine how much of the left over space they get.

 ### There's too much space between my widgets!